top of page

 I also managed to find a video short of John Mayer using two pedals at the same time!

-Where can I find a Cry Baby Wah Wah pedal?
+Where can I Buy a Wah Wah pedal?

-Wah Wah pedals are pretty common place these days and can be found in most music stores that I go into.
-If online shopping is more your thing, here are a few great examples that I was able to find.
+Wah Wah pedals are pretty common place these days and can be found in most music stores (if you can find them) but also on Amazon so they get straight to you.
+If online shopping is more your thing, here are a few of the best wah pedals out there.

 Cry Baby Wah Standard